 This system allows to scrub both lines for Teal transfer from the cylinders to the surge drum, the surge drum itself, the suction line to the pumps, the Teal filter F-101, the metering pumps P-101 A/S, the blanketing line, the level gauge LI 1306 used to set the pumps and the micromotion type Teal flow rate gauge FE 1302.

-The oil scrubbing of the various equipment before maintenance is carried out by checking the utilized amount of scrubbing oil on counter FQI 1303.
+The oil scrubbing of the various equipment before maintenance is carried out by checking the utilized amount of scrubbing oil on counter FI 1303.
 This amount must be at least 10 times the volume of the concerned items of equipment and scrubbing lines.

 A combined blanketing is provided for both oil tanks, and hydraulic seal T-102.